ipld/ipld/design/tricky-choices/ordering.md

 ### synthesis

-These situations where ordering is noticable can synthesize in interesting ways.
+These situations where ordering is noticeable can synthesize in interesting ways.

 For example, it's interesting to note that if combining Selectors with ADLs that with opinionated orders, and then using them in a system that require deterministic ordering of the things yielded by selection